Home (Robinson novel): Reception

 Home was named one of the "100 Notable Books of 2008" by The New York Times, one of the "Best Books of 2008" by The Washington Post, one of the Los Angeles Times' "Favorite Books 2008", one of the "Best Books of 2008" by San Francisco Chronicle, as well as one of The New Yorker book critic James Wood's ten favorite books of 2008.

 The novel won the 2008 Los Angeles Times Book Prize for Fiction and the 2009 Orange Prize for Fiction and was a finalist for the 2008 National Book Award for Fiction.

 Film adaptation

 In September 2023, Martin Scorsese announced intentions to adapt Home as a feature film.
 Scorsese and Todd Field finished a draft of the script before the WGA strike commenced, with Kent Jones.
-In March 2025, it was announced that he would be adapting Robinson's book for Apple TV+ with Leo DiCaprio starring.
+In March 2025, it was announced that he would be adapting Robinson's book for Apple TV+ with Leonardo DiCaprio starring.